How to health check the mental wellbeing of your employees

 3. Remember the importance of ergonomics

 To ensure that workplace conditions are appropriate, it’s important to look at physical home working environments.
-Chronic back pain is on the rise in the wake of the pandemic, and burnout itself can be linked to less-than-ergonomic conditions that make working less comfortable, more arduous and therefore add time to tasks that were easier at a risk-assessed workstation.
+Chronic back pain is on the rise and burnout itself can be linked to less-than-ergonomic conditions that make working less comfortable, more arduous and therefore add time to tasks that were easier at a risk-assessed workstation.
 You can of course offer your employees risk assessments of their home working station and, if budget allows, provide deliverable aids to support posture, such as footrests, wrist rests and laptop stands.

 If working from home, or on-site where your working station has changed, you should start to consider your conditions as being for a longer term than any of us have perhaps done up until now.
 This may shift the dial on what you consider acceptable “just for now,” and make you reassess the level of working comfort you need to thrive.